Vishuday/nitisha/README.md

 # Jarvis

+WARNING: Work in progress
+---
+The model diagram below highlights the general state of what models are included.
+However many of them have the bare minimum functionality.
+You can see the `docs/models_complete.svg` image for a more complete picture of what is included.
+Most models have only enough information on them to make them all link up so very little data beyond absolute basics are included at this time.
+Please feel free to add to the models and send pull requests.

+At the time of writing all the models in the diagram below have working endpoints on the REST API at least.

+# About

 Jarvis is a fairly simple REST API inventorying system.

 It was inspired by Netdot but does not implement the same quantity of